emmajanedrews/base-template/_posts/2017-11-09-investing-in-short-term-rental-properties-part-two.md

   - Real Estate
 excerpt: >-
   Welcome to Part Two of our series on investing in short-term rentals, or, more specifically, Airbnb properties.
-Joining me again is Reese, a client of ours who has recently used short-term rentals in her investing strategy.
+Joining me again is Rees, a client of ours who has recently used short-term rentals in her investing strategy.
 enclosure:
 pullquote: Always have a good team in place when investing in short-term rentals
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/intro-00-00-15-22-still004-1-1.jpg
 youtube_code: 0b1klbVLTis
 ---